k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 The Discovery job is a pipeline which connects a series of steps where some are executed sequentially and some - in parallel.
 It has two main parts: Crawler and Plugin Framework.

-* The Crawler scans the data source while identifying the existing entities and the relationships between them.
+The Crawler scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.

-* The Plugin Framework is an internal platform for running the plugins.
+The Plugin Framework is an internal platform for running the plugins.
 It is a pipeline of plugins which are executed by the Discovery job after the Crawler completion.

-The pipeline is executed based on the combination of the product configuration and the project rules.
+The pipeline is executed based on the combination of the product configuration and the project rules:

-The product configuration of the Discovery Pipeline includes the list of product built-in plugins with their input parameters, sample size for the data snapshot and more.
+* The **product** configuration of the Discovery Pipeline is a baseline which includes the list of product built-in plugins, their execution order and input parameters, data snapshot sample size and more.

-Starting from V8.2, the project configuration file includes only the overrides to the product configuration.
-The project level overrides are performed using a [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.
+* The **project** configuration is a list of user-created rules that can be defined for any of the project's interfaces using a [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.
+The rules can be created on a schema level or on a dataset level.
+Their purpose is to override the baseline settings.

 ### Plugins Pipeline